 Student Honoree: Maggie Lewis

-Maggie Lewis is a graduate student working under the guidance of Kelly Hamby, associate professor and extension specialist in the University of Maryland, College Park, Department of Entomology.
-She defended her PhD in March and is graduating this May.
+At the time of her nomination, Maggie Lewis was still a graduate student, working under the guidance of Kelly Hamby, associate professor and extension specialist in the University of Maryland, College Park, Department of Entomology.
+She defended her PhD in March and graduated in May.

 Lewis’s doctoral work has focused on spotted wing drosophila (SWD), a significant pest of soft-skinned fruit crops that, at this time, is best controlled through pesticides.
 Her work has laid the foundation for developing alternative tactics and improving management practices.